 This use case explains how a user might use hidden values to direct responses to individual staff members from a form.

 You have a list of staff on your website, and each staff member has a Contact me button, linking to a form that collects a visitor's contact and enquiry details.

 However, how will you know which staff member they wish to contact?
 You could create a form for each staff member - but that's a lot of unnecessary work!

 Create just one form but make use of a query string key-value pair in each button's link to provide the staff member's name, e.g. https://[formlink]?staffmember=[their name].
 This name gets stored in the response and you'll know who needs to pick up the enquiry.

-- Go to Pages and forms and edit or create a form.
+Go to Content > Surveys, pages, and forms and edit or create a form.

 Remember, this shows only in your reporting, so put it somewhere that makes sense, for example, the last field in your form.

 Select the Hidden values block, and for Query string key, enter the query string key you want to use.